emreyontucu/emre_yontucu_dsa210_project/README.md

  ####    •The card is used more on weekdays than on weekends.

 ## Limitations:
  ####   •The analysis is based on personal data.
 So it can be generalized.
-Also it has some private data which will not shown here.(personal identifiers)
+Also it has some private data which will not shown here.
+Personal identifiers such as card number, and location.
+These are not included in the project.